 Still, even after her phone was stolen, Burk continued her investigation into election fraud, turning up even more “evidence” in the form of “shredded ballots.”

 In early March, Burk and a few local activists stopped by the Maricopa County Elections Office and filmed an open loading dock loaded with “ballots.”
 There were no ballots in the loading dock bay, it turned out, but the accusation was enough to spark a personal investigation from Republican state Sen. Kelly Townsend.
 Maricopa County Recorder Stephen Richer gave Townsend a tour, which she posted online, proving the documents in the loading dock bay weren’t ballots.

 A few days later, Burk and her crew returned, this time to sift through the trash on the belief that the county was shredding ballots.

-To them, the reconstructed papers included what appeared to be several filled-out 2020 ballots.
+To them, the reconstructed papers they found included what appeared to be several filled-out 2020 ballots.